voidquark/voidify/README.md

 ```

 > [!IMPORTANT]
 > Host must be a unique name.
-For example, you cannot have `mariadb` in `development` and `production` because then you will have the same entries in SSH config."
+For example, you cannot have `mariadb` in `development` and `production` because then you will have the same entries in SSH config.

 This configuration is then translated into an SSH config like this:
 ```